CosmWasm/ts-codegen/README.md

 npm install -g @cosmwasm/ts-codegen
 ```

-`@cosmwasm/ts-codegen` converts your CosmWasm smart contracts into TypeScript classes and functions so you can focus on shipping features.
+`@cosmwasm/ts-codegen` converts your CosmWasm smart contracts into TypeScript classes and functions so you can focus on shipping code.

 ## usage